Williscool13/VulkanRendererTemplate/README.md

 # 2 Getting Started

-There is currently only 1 template.
 This template is on the main branch and uses the following features/extensions:

 	- Dynamic Rendering
 	- Synchronization 2